verrazzano/verrazzano/release/docs/README_COMMERCIAL.md

 *    If you have any questions about Verrazzano Commercial Edition, contact us through our [Slack channel](https://bit.ly/3gOeRJn).
 *    For instructions about using Verrazzano, see the [Verrazzano documentation](https://verrazzano.io/latest/docs/).
-*    For detailed installation instructions, see [Verrazzano Installation Guide](https://verrazzano.io/latest/docs/setup/install/installation/) in the Verrazzano documentation.
+*    For detailed installation instructions, see the [Install Guide](https://verrazzano.io/latest/docs/setup/install/installation/) in the Verrazzano documentation.
 *    For troubleshooting information, see [Diagnostic Tools](https://verrazzano.io/latest/docs/troubleshooting/diagnostictools/) in the Verrazzano documentation.
 *    To report a bug or request for an enhancement, submit them through [bugs or enhancements requests](https://github.com/verrazzano/verrazzano/issues/new/choose) in GitHub.